-The end of the year flexibility provides a great opportunity for students to get to show off skills aren't always celebrated in an educational setting.
-Allow students that want to to sing, dance, act, perform, or whatever they come up with.
+The end of the school year provides a great opportunity for students to get to show off skills aren't always celebrated in an educational setting.
+Allow students that want to share their talents to sing, dance, act, perform, or whatever else they come up with.
 You can do this with just your class, or get the whole grade level on board!

 Allow small groups of students to work together to come up with an act.
 This is a great chance for students to practice leadership and cooperation skills.

 Make sure you have some sort of system in place to make sure that each students' performance is school appropriate!
 It's easy for students to accidentally sing a song with cuss words or inappropriate content.

 Also, be proactive about potential bullying or feelings of exclusion.
 If this is a big problem in your classroom, you could have participants perform solo.

 Pajama parties are fun and are easily adaptable based on how much time you have to plan and prepare.

 On the low prep side, simply have students come to school in their pajamas.
 They could also bring a stuffed animal, slippers, or a pillow, depending on your preferences.
 During the school day, let them "rest" while listening to you read aloud.
 Or, use this as an opportunity for students to compare and contrast a book with its movie.
 This requires very little planning on your part, yet is still fun for 3rd, 4th, and 5th grade students.

 If you have more time and resources, you could prepare a fun breakfast for your students.
 Make waffles or pancakes and have a bunch of fun toppings for them to add.

 Another fun pajama day activity is letting students sign blank pillowcases with Sharpies.
 This is a fun way for students to collect autographs and messages from other students before summer.